 Monday Dining Suggestions

 North Hanover Grille offers daily food specials and 15 micro and import brews on tap.
-It’s no surprise they celebrated their 10th birthday in 2011!
+Be sure to sample their fresh cut fries!